 The iPhone 13 Pro is 5G-ready, and you’ll be able to use the next-gen connection standard as long as your plan supports the technology and you’re in an area that has coverage.

-iOS 15 is running on the iPhone 13 Pro out of the box.
+iOS 15 comes running on the iPhone 13 Pro out of the box.
 It’s a minimal upgrade over iOS 14 – the 2020 update changed the look and feel of the iPhone platform, while iOS 15 only brings a few tweaks and extra features.

-For example, the new Focus mode allows you to tailor what notifications you get at certain times of day – so if you want to limit Twitter notifications during your work hours, for example, you can do that here.
+For example, Focus mode allows you to tailor what notifications you get at certain times of day – so if you want to limit Twitter notifications during your work hours, for example, you can do that here.

 The software works well on the iPhone 13 Pro, and we didn’t find any particular bugs that hampered our experience.